-PTSD is a mental health problem which develops in people who have been victims of violence, injury or harm in the past.
-PTSD tends to develop in the first few weeks after the trauma has occurred, but it can occur years after as well.
+PTSD is a mental health problem that develops in people who have been victims of violence, injury, or harm in the past.
+PTSD tends to grow in the first few weeks after the trauma has occurred, but it can occur years later.

-With the help of the proper therapy, people suffering from PTSD can come to terms with what happened to them.
-This way, they can lead a normal life once more despite the horrors they faced in their past.
+With the help of the proper therapy, people who have PTSD can come to terms with what happened to them.
+This way, they can lead a healthy life once more despite the horrors they faced in their past.